-A devastating fire on the night of 11 June 2021 destroyed the recreated crannog at the Scottish Crannog Centre, though thankfully left the museum collection and land-based attractions intact: and the centre reopened to visitors on 17 June.
+A devastating fire on the night of 11 June 2021 destroyed the recreated crannog at the Scottish Crannog Centre, though thankfully left the museum collection and land-based attractions intact: and the centre quickly reopened to visitors.
 An appeal has been launched to establish a new Crannog Centre on the north shore of Loch Tay at Dalerb.
 Details may be found on the Scottish Crannog Centre website, linked from the Visitor Information section of this page.
 For the moment, the remainder of this page remains as it was before the fire: but is obviously out of date.

 A crannog is a circular structure usually built to provide housing for an extended family.
 Their truly defining feature is that they were built in or above water.
 Most were built by driving wooden stakes into the bed of a loch to define a circular area, which would often also be raised by placement of material from the shore.
 Where wood was less abundant, crannogs could also take the form of artificial (or artificially extended) islands, created by dumping large quantities of rock on the loch bed.